IamRishabhGupta/7minutesworkout/README.md

 each exercise will have a pictorial representation and timer will be there for 30 secs then rest for few seconds This time I am using viewbinding
-I am also using toolbar in place of actionbar
+I am also using toolbar in place of actionbar my target is to complete this app in 7 days